tdaff/automation/guests.rst

 ----------------

-These guests are available as standard with the identifier with the ``guests`` option.
+These guests are available as standard with the identifier with the :envvar:`guests` option.

 ============ ===========================================================
 Identifier   Guest
 ============ ===========================================================
-CO2          Carbon Dioxide for Adsorption in Zeolites CO2-TraPPE   TraPPE Carbon Dioxide
+CO2          Carbon Dioxide for Adsorption in Zeolites :cite:`Garcia-Sanchez2009` CO2-TraPPE   TraPPE Carbon Dioxide :cite:`Potoff2001`
-CO-MOF       Carbon Monoxide Optimised for CuBTC MIL-47 and IRMOF1 CO-UFF       Carbon Monoxide with UFF Parameters and Mulliken Charges CO-Graphite  Carbon Monoxide Adsorbed on Graphite CO-Ligand    Carbon Monoxide in Myoglobin
+CO-MOF       Carbon Monoxide Optimised for CuBTC MIL-47 and IRMOF1 :cite:`Martin-Calvo2012` CO-UFF       Carbon Monoxide with UFF Parameters and Mulliken Charges CO-Graphite  Carbon Monoxide Adsorbed on Graphite CO-Ligand    Carbon Monoxide in Myoglobin